-Tulsi Vivah, or Tulsi Puja, is a popular Hindu ritual observed during waxing phase of moon in the month of Kartik (October – November).
+Tulsi Vivah, or Tulsi Kalyanam, is a popular Hindu ritual observed during waxing phase of moon in the month of Kartik (October – November).
 It is the marriage of Tulsi Plant to Lord Krishna.
 Tulasi, or Tulsi, is holy basil and is worshipped in Hinduism.
 Tulsi Vivah procedure varies from region to region and from community to community.
 So there is no direct answer to how to do Tulsi Puja.
 Here is a step by step guide basically to give an idea on how Tulsi Vivah is performed.

 Puja items needed for Tulsi Vivah

 - Tulsi Plant which is three or more years old